-- Opportunity/ability to commercialise findings
+- Opportunity/ability to commercialize findings

 - Managing competing internal perspectives

-And, in many ways, we have too much information, too much data, and too much to analyse.
-For internal teams, trying to keep the finger on the pulse it can be challenging.
+And, in many ways, we have too much information, too much data, and too much to analyze.
+For internal teams, trying to keep the finger on the pulse can be challenging.
 And often, you have studies that answer many questions but don’t always tell you what you need to know.